libp2p/specs/4-architecture.md

 - Distributed Record Store - A system to store and distribute records.
 Records are small entries used by other systems for signaling, establishing links, announcing peers or content, and so on.
 They have a similar role to DNS in the broader Internet.
 - Discovery - Finding or identifying other peers in the network.

-Each of these subsystems exposes a well known interface (see [chapter 6](6-interfaces.md) for Interfaces) and may use each other in order to fulfil their goal.
+Each of these subsystems exposes a well known interface (see [chapter 6](6-interfaces.md) for Interfaces) and may use each other in order to fulfill their goal.
 A global overview of the system is:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────┐